centreon/centreon-documentation/en/installation/architectures.md

 * Broker
 * RRD files

-The DBMS server store information into MySQL databases.
+The DBMS server store information into MariaDB databases.

 The poller includes the following items: